 A trained manager or the Complaints Officer are the only staff members who will respond to customers regarding their complaints.

 Complaints received by any of the methods under subheading 8 will be acknowledged within 5 working days.
 This acknowledgement will include information as to which department or employee will be dealing with the complaint.

 An attempt will be made to deal with complaints within 14 days of receipt, coming to a quick, informal, and mutually agreeable resolution by an appropriate manager or employee within the department concerned.
-If we are able to resolve a complaint within 3 working days we will send a summary resolution letter outlining how the complaint has been resolved.
+If we can resolve a complaint within 3 working days we will send a summary resolution letter outlining how the complaint has been resolved.

 Stage 2 – Formal Investigation

 1. If a complaint has not been resolved or the complainant is dissatisfied following Stage one, it will be investigated formally.

 2. The Customer Service Manager will make further investigations with the department involved and aim wherever possible for a resolution and/or full response in writing within 21 days from the previous communication.

 3. Further verbal and written communications may follow the 21-day period including possible site visits by appropriate managers until a mutually satisfactory resolution is reached.
 Records will be kept during this stage in the DMS on the customer’s unique record.

 1. The complainant may appeal the Customer Service Manager’s decision to the Chairman; only if matters of fact have been wrongly interpreted or they feel the resolution is unjust.

 Stage 4 – Ensuring Resolution

 2. The GGF will advise Britelite Windows and the complainant of their decision independently and will attempt to conciliate to ensure that a complaint is satisfied with a mutually agreeable resolution.